KaustubhD/Some-Pens/Julia Set/README.md

     * Colored ```hslColor()```,
     * Black and green ```blackGreen()```

     You will find the calls to respective functions in the code, if you need to change it.

+Check out its live example and play around [here](https://codepen.io/KayD33/pen/aQOvdV)